sirkitree/sirkitree.github.com/_posts/2006-12-06-in-the-beginning-there-was-no-drupal.md

 layout : post
-title : "In the beginning... there was no Drupal." created : 1165455296 permalink : /content/drupal-beginner
+title : "In the beginning... there was no Drupal." created : 1165455296 permalink : /blog/drupal-beginner
-categories : ["drupal"]
+categories : ["blog"]
 ---
 Don't cry, it's true.
 But let me tell you about how I first came about <a href="drupal.org" target="_blank">my savior</a>.